 Some arrangements will have to wait until after your quarantine period.
-For example, picking up your student card (when ready), and making your biometrics appointment.
-During your quarantine, you can go ahead and make an appointment for your registration with the municipality of Amsterdam for once you've finished quarantine.
+For example, picking up your student card (when ready) and making your biometrics appointment.
+During your quarantine, you can go ahead and make an appointment for your registration with the municipality of Amsterdam for when you finish quarantine.
 If you live in a different town, please check with their office.

 Registering with the municipality

 This is where you’ll find information on registering with the municipality.